Water Services Reform

 The Government has mandated changes to the way drinking water, waste water and storm water are delivered in our communities.
-With major challenges ahead for the three water services (collectively known as Three Waters), the changes aim to ensure all New Zealanders have access to safe, reliable and affordable water services, while taking better care of our environment.
+With major challenges ahead for the water services, the changes aim to ensure all New Zealanders have access to safe, reliable and affordable water services, while taking better care of our environment.

 At the end of September 2021 we provided feedback to the Government outlining our concerns with the model and indicated that we would not support the proposal in its current form.

-After considering the feedback from all local authorities, Local Government Minister Nanaia Mahuta confirmed on 27 October 2021 that the Government will push ahead with its preferred Three Waters reform plan - mandating changes to water services nationally.
+After considering the feedback from all local authorities, Local Government Minister Nanaia Mahuta confirmed on 27 October 2021 that the Government will push ahead with its preferred Water Services reform plan - mandating changes to water services nationally.
 This decision is counter to the Government’s earlier promise to give Councils the choice of opting in or out of the reform in December.

-New legislation has been introduced, and more is being drafted, to enable this change.
+New legislation was introduced in December 2022, and more was drafted, to enable this change.
 Please check the timeline and additional information section on this page for more on this.

-Government has provided a funding package to support councils transition through the Three Waters Reform.
+Government has provided a funding package to support councils transition through the Water Services Reform.